nirkr/nodeCi/README.md

 # AdvancedNodeStarter
-Project for a course on Advanced Node @ Udemy
+Project for a course on Advanced Node @ Udemy - [course link](https://www.udemy.com/course/advanced-node-for-developers/)

 Using: `nodeJS`, `express`, `redis caching`, `passport authentication` and more! :)